Miroslav Stoch: International career

 Stoch made his senior début for Slovakia on 10 February 2009 against Ukraine, where he came on in the 70th minute.
 His second appearance came just 24 hours later against Cyprus.
 He scored his first international goal for Slovakia against San Marino in a 2010 World Cup qualifier on 6 June 2009.
 Stoch was selected for the 2010 FIFA World Cup squad.
 On 7 September 2010, he scored the only goal of a Euro 2012 qualifying victory against Russia in Moscow.
 On 9 October 2014, Stoch scored the game-winning goal in the 2–1 UEFA Euro 2016 qualification win against title-holders Spain three minutes from time.
 Stoch became a part of a preliminary EURO 2016 squad and capped in a match against Germany, only days after death of his mother, due to which he had to be excused from a training camp in Austria in the previous week.

-During the final tournament Stoch has only appeared against Wales, where he came on in the 83rd minute.
+During the final tournament Stoch only appeared against Wales, where he came on in the 83rd minute.
 During the flight from France Stoch had a conflict with national team coach Ján Kozák.
 In August 2016, Kozák said that he can not imagine his continuation of cooperation with Stoch and he has not been nominated until Kozák's resignation in October 2018.

 Stoch made his national team return in November 2018, when he was called up by its new coach Pavel Hapal for Nations League matches against Ukraine and Czech Republic.